Careers360 Logo

 Chords that are equidistant from the circle's centre have the same length.

-• The diameter is the longest chord, and all diameters are the same length: two times the radius.
+• The diameter is the longest chord, and all diameters are the same length: twice the radius.

 • An arc is a circle segment that connects two points.
 In a circle, equal chords have equal arcs.